Ice accidents during the 2017 Ice Season

 The 30 days before the accident had a net 24 thaw degree days.
 Two days befeore the accident the the running total was 48.

-A 68 year old man and a 9 year old relative were fishing on the ice of a quarry pond.
-The man broke through at the end of the day.
+A 68 year old man was fishing and a 9 year old relative was skating on the ice of a quarry pond.
+The man broke through late in the day.
 The 9 year old attempted to help but ended up in the water to.
 Bystanders rescued the boy but were not able to rescue the man.
 He submirged by the time rescue arrived.